22003197/Ex_8_CheckBox/README.md

  ```
 /*
 Program to create an Option Menu
-Developed by:S DHARSHAN
+Developed by:S SHRUTHI
-RegisterNumber: 212222040036
+RegisterNumber: 212222220044
 */
 ```